 Is the Nightlase Snoring Treatment Involve any pain?

-Following their treatments, some individuals have reported experiencing a dry tongue and mouth.
-There have been no reports of discomfort or limitations, and patients may eat and drink immediately after their consultations.
+Some individuals have reported experiencing a dry tongue and mouth after their treatments.
+No reports of discomfort or limitations exist, and patients may eat and drink immediately after consultations.
 Pre and post-treatment, staying hydrated may help alleviate dryness.

 Snoring Treatment with a Life Style Modifications